LehuyH/slasho/docs/README.md

     //This is where our commands will go :) commands:[]
 },{})
 //That empty object is simply the default state.
-State is accessible across all events/commands
+The state is accessible across all events/commands
 ```

 ### Writing Your First Command